AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

  - **Monitoring** - The Aviatrix solution integrates with Splunk, Sumo, remote syslog, ELK and DataDog to forward events from gateways to your favorite central logging service.

- - **Scalability** - AWS has various limits in its infrastructure, such as a route entry limit of 100.
+ - **Scalable** - AWS has various limits in its infrastructure, such as a route entry limit of 100.
 This limits how many on-prem CIDRs and VPC CIDRs can be carried on a Transit GW.
 The Aviatrix solution overcomes that limitation.

 For a fun read, here is a `blog on the differences <https://www.aviatrix.com/blog/aviatrix-global-transit-solution-differ-csr-solution/>`_